 - We are recognized for outstanding care, with University of Wisconsin Hospitals ranked #1 in Wisconsin and six subspecialties within our department ranked among the best in the nation by U.S. News & World Report.

-- Our exceptionally robust research program totaled $120.6 million in FY20, and in 2020 was ranked 21st in the nation for National Institutes of Health funding by the Blue Ridge Institute for Medical Research.
+- Our exceptionally robust research program totaled $120.6 million in FY20, and in 2021 was ranked 25th in the nation for National Institutes of Health funding by the Blue Ridge Institute for Medical Research.

 - Our internal medicine residency program boasts a three-year 100 percent board pass rate, and our 22 subspecialty fellowships have a three-year 99 percent board pass rate.